magro/memcached-session-manager/README.markdown

 Or you start on the [mailing list](http://groups.google.com/group/memcached-session-manager) and we'll see how we can work together.

 ## Samples
-There's a [github project](https://github.com/magro/msm-sample-webapp) that has various memcached-session-manager example configurations, both sticky and non-sticky, with tomcat 6 and tomcat7, with wicket or openwebbeans and more.
-Just checkout the different branches and see if there's s.th. interesting for you.
+There's [sample webapp](https://github.com/magro/memcached-session-manager/tree/master/samples) that allows to run tomcat+msm in different configurations, both sticky and non-sticky etc, just checkout the [README](https://github.com/magro/memcached-session-manager/tree/master/samples).

 ## License
 The license is Apache 2.0, see LICENSE.txt.